JRamonCarralero/devfest-cms-back/README.md

 - **Clean Separation**: The business logic (Domain) is completely decoupled from the database implementation (Infrastructure).

 - **Pagination**: Built-in support for paginated results and total count metadata for frontend integration (e.g., Astro).

+## 🔍 Error Handling & Traceability

+The API uses a centralized error management system:

+- Unified Error Format: All errors return a consistent JSON including message, type, and trace_id.

+- Traceability: Every request is assigned a unique UUID via TraceMiddleware.
+This ID is returned in the response headers (X-Trace-ID) and included in the error body.

+- Server Logs: Error logs include the exact file and line number (Location) where the error was triggered, making debugging effortless.

 ## 🤝 Contribution